Dowell-Lab/srworkshop/day10/worksheets/Day10_ENA_downloading_public_data.md

 ![ENA screen shot](download_data_images/fastq_md5_is_on.png)

-5. Download  the metadata text file
+5. Download  the metadata text file by clicking "tsv"
 ![ENA screen shot](download_data_images/downloadtsvofsamplesmetadata.png)

 6. Download the script to download the files